Wordpress-Plugins-World/kirilkirkov-spotify-search/README.md

 - Caching queries to prevent reach limit quota of the Spotify API
 - Beautiful design which looks exactly like your users are in spotify
 - All type of themes compapitable
-- Open each result directly in the original spotify page
 - Open found results directly on Spotify or [Tunedex RouteNote](https://tunedex.routenote.com) (biggest Open Music Database with a lot of additional information)

 <p>Beautiful and easy administration with help/explain for each field and feature.</p>